 The truth is, we don’t do that.
 Not every time.

-The truth is, some of us have called our toddlers fucking assholes when they’re acting like fucking assholes or squealed like Bieberites at the Bieber Ice Cream Smorgasbord Jamboree and Hair Combing Expo when they nail the landing in gymnastics.
+The truth is, even the most even-tempered of us have called our toddlers fucking assholes when they’re acting like fucking assholes or squealed like Bieberites at the Bieber Ice Cream Smorgasbord Jamboree and Hair Combing Expo when they nail the landing in gymnastics.
 It’s natural.
 We feel passion for these little genius/assholes.

-The truth is, to remain as even tempered as we’re supposed to all the time, that pipe bowl has to be loaded with sociopathic tendencies and opium.
+The truth is, to remain the even-tempered parent we’re supposed to be all the time, that pipe bowl has to be loaded with sociopathic tendencies and opium.

 The thing is, they bubble with potential, our kids.
 That means the potential to be almost anything.
 Anything doesn’t just mean astronaut or president.
 It means junkie or murderer or lobbyist.
 They are human, they are imperfect.
 Their potential is near limitless.
 And as parents, we are the same.
 Imperfect.
 More so, maybe.
 We’ve had longer to work on our imperfections.